-B. The CN exists only intentionally in the mind of one who abstracts it from concrete singulars and mental acts.
+B. The CN exists only intentionally in the mind of one who abstracts it from concrete extramental singulars and mental acts.
 (Note: a mental act is a concrete singular because in time, though not in space.)

 C. The CN has Meinongian Aussersein status: it has no mode of being whatsoever, and yet is is something, not nothing.
-It actually has properties, it does not merely possibly have them, but is property-incomplete (and therefore in violation of LEM) in that it is neither one nor many, neither universal nor particular, neither intentionally existent nor really existent.
+It actually has properties, it does not merely possibly have them, but is property-incomplete (and therefore in violation of the Law of Excluded Middle) in that it is neither one nor many, neither universal nor particular, neither intentionally existent nor really existent.

 D. The CN exists intentionally in the mind of God, the creator.

 (A) is a nonstarter and is rejected by both me and Lukas Novak.
 (B) appears to be Novak's view.
-(C) is the interpretation I was tentatively suggesting.
+(C) is the interpretation I was tentatively suggesting in earlier entries..
 My thesis was that the CN must have Aussersein status, but then it inherits -- to put it anachronistically -- all the problems of Meinongianism.
-The doctor angelicus ends up with Meinongian monkey on his back.
+The doctor angelicus ends up in the jungle with a Meinongian monkey on his back.

 Let me now try to explain why I reject (B), Novak's view, and incline toward (C), given that (A) cannot possibly be what Aquinas had in mind.